Chuck Yeager, 1st to break sound barrier, dies at 97

 “Sure, I was apprehensive,” he said in 1968.
 “When you’re fooling around with something you don’t know much about, there has to be apprehension.
 But you don’t let that affect your job.”

-The modest Yeager said in 1947 he could have gone even faster had the plane carried more fuel.
+The modest Yeager said in 1947 he could have gone even faster if the plane had carried more fuel.
 He said the ride “was nice, just like riding fast in a car.”

 Yeager’s feat was kept top secret for about a year when the world thought the British had broken the sound barrier first.